Structure of Triadic Relations in Multiplex Networks: Further Discussion of Clustering Coefficients in Multiplex Erd o s-R e nyi (ER) Networks

 Note that $c_{M,\micronode}^{(1)}=c_{\mathcal{AAA},\micronode}$ and $c_{M,\micronode}^{(3)}=c_{\mathcal{ACACAC},\micronode}$, but the 2-layer clustering coefficient $c_{M,\micronode}^{(2)}$ arises from a weighted sum of contributions from three different elementary cycles.

 In Fig.~\ref{fig:er_global_local}, we illustrate the behavior of the global and local clustering coefficients in multiplex networks in which the layers consist of ER networks with varying amounts of heterogeneity in the intra-layer edge densities.
 Although the global and mean local clustering coefficients are equal to each other when averaged over ensembles of monoplex ER networks, we do not obtain a similar result for multiplex networks with ER layers unless the layers have the same value of the parameter $p$.
-The global clustering coefficients give more weight to denser layers than the mean local clustering coefficients.
-This is evident for the intra-layer clustering coefficients, $c_{M,\micronode}^{(1)}$ and $C_{M}^{(1)}$, for which the mean local clustering coefficient is always equal to the mean edge density, but the global clustering coefficient has values that are greater than or equal to the mean edge density.
-This effect is a good example of a case where the situation in multiplex networks departs from the results and intuition from monoplex networks.
+The global clustering coefficients give more weight than the mean local clustering coefficients to denser layers.
+This is evident for the intra-layer clustering coefficients $c_{M,\micronode}^{(1)}$ and $C_{M}^{(1)}$, for which the ensemble average of the mean of the local clustering coefficient $c_{M,\micronode}^{(1)}$ is always equal to the mean edge density, whereas the ensemble average of the global clustering coefficient $C_{M}^{(1)}$ has values that are greater than or equal to the mean edge density.
+This situation is a good example of a case in which transitivity in multiplex networks differs from the results and intuition from monoplex networks.

-In particular, failing to take into account the heterogeneity of edge densities in multiplex networks can lead to incorrect or misleading results when trying to distinguish among values of a clustering coefficient that are what one would expect from an ER random network versus those that are the signature of a triadic-closure process (see Fig.\ \ref{fig:er_global_local}).
+In particular, failing to take into account the heterogeneity of edge densities in multiplex networks can lead to incorrect or misleading results when trying to distinguish among values of a clustering coefficient that are what one would expect from an ER random network versus those that are a signature of a triadic-closure process (see Fig.~\ref{fig:er_global_local}).